eclypse-org/eclypse/docs/source/overview/getting-started/assets.rst

 Assets
 ======

-In ECLYPSE, an :class:`~eclypse_core.graph.assets.asset.Asset` represents either:
+In ECLYPSE, an :class:`~eclypse.graph.assets.asset.Asset` represents either:

 - a *capability* of a network node or link (e.g. CPU, bandwidth, availability), or
 - a *requirement* of an application service or communication (e.g. latency constraint, required RAM)